 Guide on How to Potty Train Your Dog or Puppy

 Bringing a new dog or puppy into your home is exciting, but it also comes with important responsibilities.
-Potty training is one of the most essential, and while it can feel challenging at first, successful housetraining sets the stage for a lifetime of good habits and a strong bond between you and your companion.
+Potty training, or toilet training, is one of the most essential, and while it can feel challenging at first, successful housetraining sets the stage for a lifetime of good habits and a strong bond between you and your companion.

 This guide offers a clear, step-by-step framework to help you and your dog move through this phase with confidence, turning potential messes into milestones.We also cover common challenges, including accidents, submissive urination, and marking behaviours, and explain how to address them effectively.
 Finally, we will discuss how long the process typically takes and what to do if a previously trained dog begins having accidents, so you are prepared for a happy, stress-free life with your dog.